vic-ma/howtodismantle.github.io/_posts/2024-09-23-Enhancing-Lean-Management-Automated-Safety-Cross-Integration-via-SAP-and-Peakboard.md

   - name: SAPSafetyCross.pbmx
     url: /assets/2024-09-23/SAPSafetyCross.pbmx
 ---
-A [Safety Cross](https://www.google.com/search?q=what+is+a+sfety+cross&rlz=1C1GEWG_deDE994DE994&oq=what+is+a+sfety+cross&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTILCAEQABgNGBMYgAQyCwgCEAAYDRgTGIAEMgsIAxAAGA0YExiABDILCAQQABgNGBMYgAQyCwgFEAAYDRgTGIAEMgsIBhAAGA0YExiABDILCAcQABgNGBMYgAQyCggIEAAYDRgTGB4yCggJEAAYExgWGB7SAQgzNDMwajBqNKgCALACAQ&sourceid=chrome&ie=UTF-8) is one the most typical methods in the area of lean production to visualize safety.
-The cross typically consists of 31 rectangles representing the 31 days of a month.
-When an accident happens the corresponding day is then painted orange for light accidents and red for more severe accidents.
-When there are no indcidents we paint the rectangle green.
-So ideally at the end of the month the whole cross only has green rectangles.
+A [safety cross](https://www.google.com/search?q=what+is+a+sfety+cross&rlz=1C1GEWG_deDE994DE994&oq=what+is+a+sfety+cross&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTILCAEQABgNGBMYgAQyCwgCEAAYDRgTGIAEMgsIAxAAGA0YExiABDILCAQQABgNGBMYgAQyCwgFEAAYDRgTGIAEMgsIBhAAGA0YExiABDILCAcQABgNGBMYgAQyCggIEAAYDRgTGB4yCggJEAAYExgWGB7SAQgzNDMwajBqNKgCALACAQ&sourceid=chrome&ie=UTF-8) is one of the most common methods for visualizing safety in lean manufacturing.

+The cross typically consists of 31 rectangles, representing the 31 days in a month.
+When an accident happens, the corresponding day is colored orange for light accidents, and red for more severe accidents.
+When there are no incidents, we paint the rectangle green.

+So ideally, at the end of the month, the whole cross should only have green rectangles.
 That's what managers want to see.

-Typically the cross is painted manually just by filling every day the correponding rectangle with the correpsnding color.
-But of course we can do better.
-This article is about how to fill a digital Safety Cross automatically from data taken from the SAP HR module.
-And even more: there's absoluetely no changes or additions necessary in SAP.
-Anyone can just download the sample pbmx, put in credentials and start right away.
+Typically, the cross is colored manually.
+But of course, we can do better.
+This article is about how to fill a digital safety cross automatically, from data taken from the SAP HR module.
+And there's absolutely no changes or additions necessary in SAP.
+Anyone can download the demo PBMX, put in their credentials, and start right away.
 It's out-of-the-box with literally any SAP system.

 ## The SAP side